Writing perfect website texts - Guideline

 Search engine optimization is very relevant for online texts.
 You should optimize your website not only for website visitors, but also for search engines.

 Of course, (potential) customers and your target group are always the focus of the texts.
 But to inspire users, the page must first be found via Google.
-That's why website operators should use SEO.
+Therefore, website operators should use SEO.

 Optimizing SEO texts involves more than just adding a few keywords to the text.
 Therefore, it is often advisable to outsource SEO website texts to an agency.
 They will create unique content for you that perfectly matches the self-image of your company.